DevExpress-Examples/blazor-ai-chat-mcp-resources/README.md

 - Messages go to Azure OpenAI.
 - The model automatically identifies and invokes relevant MCP tools.
-- Results are displayed in the AI Chat component.
+- The AI Chat component displays the result.

 A connection between MCP client and an MCP server endpoint is managed in [McpRepository.cs](CS/AIChatMcpClient/Services/McpRepository.cs).
 The application initializes `McpClient` instance on startup, which loads available tools, resources, and prompts from the MCP server.
 The class implements `IHostedService` for lifecycle management and `IAsyncDisposable` for proper cleanup of the connection.